-The following chart shows IMRF's continued use of minority, female or a person with a disability owned broker/dealers over the last six years ending September 30.
-Importantly, the CAGR for commissions to minority, female or a person with a disability owned broker/dealers over this period is 7.2% vs. the 3.8% CAGR for IMRF's total commissions.
+The following chart shows IMRF's continued use of minority, female or a person with a disability owned broker/dealers over the last seven years ending September 30.
+Importantly, the total percentage of commissions to minority, female or a person with a disability owned broker/dealers has been 20% or more since September 2006.

-Exhibit E, attached, lists the minority, female and a person with a disability owned broker/dealers and the commissions they received from IMRF between October 1, 2009 and September 30, 2010.
+The attached Exhibit E lists the minority, female and a person with a disability owned broker/dealers and the commissions they received from IMRF between October 1, 2010 and September 30, 2011.